 The use of electronic records may also help scientists avoid the sidestep of raising medical research costs.
 “In the past, you had to set up incredibly expensive and time-consuming clinical trials to test a hypothesis,” says Nicholas Tatonetti, assistant professor of biomedical informatics at Columbia.
 “Now we can look at data that has been already accumulated in electronic medical records, and squeeze out the information we need from there.”

-One of the most thrilling AI applications in this field would be personal DNA analysis.
+One of the most thrilling AI applications in healthcare would be personal DNA analysis.
 AI can be paired with DNA analysis to discover non-obvious or indirect correlations.
 This practice would help evaluate the possibility of hereditary diseases and conditions.

 Design treatment plans